kubernetes-sigs/gateway-api-inference-extension/docs/proposals/0602-prefix-cache-aware-routing-proposal/README.md

 * Change how model server manages prefix caches, or add any prefix cache APIs.
 * Coordinate cache beyond accelerator HBM cache, such as remote caches.

+## Terminology

+In the gateway-api-inference-extension project, we use the term "request scheduling" to mean the process of estimating the cost of a request and placing it to the best backend server.
+This is different from "model routing" which oftentimes means picking the right model server endpoint based on cost, availability, etc. However, we acknowledge that various other projects uses the term "routing" or "router" to mean what we call "request scheduling".
+In this doc, we use "scheduling" when referring to the inference extension, and "routing" or "router" when referring to other projects, respecting the terminology of those projects.

 ## Existing Solutions